-So the sum of all that is that we will be supporting this legislation today because it does provide some opportunities to raise revenue.
-But I do not think this levy raises enough revenue where the government can then start to, for example, more seriously invest in public housing.
-So let us be honest about what the levy is and is not.
-With those few remarks, we indicate our support for the bill.
+So the sum of all that is that we will be supporting this legislation today because it does provide some opportunities to raise revenue, but I do not think it raises enough revenue where the government can then start to, for example, more seriously invest in public housing.
+So let us be honest about what it is and is not, but with those few remarks, we will be indicating our support for the bill.